500tech/angular-kick/README.md

 $ kick setup
 ```

-Now you can run the server, which will automatically reload browser when you make changes to files.
+Now you can run the server, which will automatically reload the browser when you make changes to files.

 ```sh
 $ kick server